-There are quite a few reasons why the Isuzu FTR is one of the top Class 6 trucks on the road today: It delivers a unique mix of a 25,950-lb GVWR with a low-cab-forward design that gives it fantastic maneuverability and visibility along with the ability to carry more cargo than a conventional Class 6 truck at the same wheelbase.
+There are quite a few reasons why the Isuzu FTR is one of the top Class 6 trucks on the road today.
+It delivers a mix of a 25,950-lb GVWR with a low-cab-forward design that gives it fantastic maneuverability and visibility along with the ability to carry more cargo than a conventional Class 6 truck at the same wheelbase.
 The FTR has a smaller “footprint” than a conventional truck, so with a 26-ft body, it’s about the same size as a conventional truck with a 20-ft body.

 POWER TO HUSTLE

 With a GVWR of 25,950 lbs and eight available wheelbase lengths—ranging from 152 to 248 inches, which can accommodate bodies from 14 to 30 ft long—the 2018 FTR needs the power to hustle and haul.
-Isuzu equipped its FTR with its turbocharged 5.2-liter 4HK1-TC engine, providing 215 hp and 520 lb-ft of torque.
+Isuzu equipped its FTR with its turbocharged 5.2-L 4HK1-TC engine, providing 215 hp and 520 lb-ft of torque.
 This engine is paired with an Allison 6-speed automatic transmission with power take-off (PTO) capability.

 This dock-height Class 6 truck is equipped with Dana axles with 12,000-lb front capacity and 19,000-lb rear suspension.
 The FTR rolls on Bridgestone or Continental 11R22.5 (front highway, rear traction) tires fitted to 22.5-inch x 8.25-inch steel wheels.
-FTR features full air brakes, rear bolted suspension, rear leaf springs, and a 100-gal aluminum fuel tank on an 80 ksi-strength frame.
+FTR features full air brakes, rear bolted suspension, rear leaf springs, and a 100-gallon aluminum fuel tank on an 80 ksi-strength frame.

 DESIGNED TO DELIVER

 FTR is designed to make life a little easier, whether it’s during preventive maintenance or urban maneuverability.
-With a 50-degree turning radius and turning lights for side-of-road illumination, FTR is made for delivering around town.
+With a 50-degree turning radius and turning lights for side-of-road illumination, FTR is made to deliver around town.
 Its tilt cab eases maintenance woes, while a front hood offers easy access to the washer fluid reservoir.
 Rain water channels on the top of the cab mean increased visibility during wetter days.

-FTR features a passenger-side ground clearance mirror and driver-side wide entry step for ease of entry and exit.
+FTR features a passenger side ground clearance mirror and driver side wide entry step for ease of entry and exit.
 FTR’s doors open to 90 degrees, making the climb in and out easier.

 CAB EXTRAS COUNT